bverma0808/CSS-FINDER/README.md

 #####Step 1 : You need to change the value of "serverPort" property in file CSS_FINDER_HOME/config.json

 #####Step 2 : Change the "hostName" property in CSS_FINDER_HOME/client.js file according to the "serverPort" property value of CSS_FINDER_HOME/config.json file.

+See wiki pages to know more about the application